AliulisMartynas/vilantis-backend/README.md

 Tasks completed:

-Required requirements:
+Required requirements:/
 Did all of them except for writing tests

-Optional requirements:
+Optional requirements:/
-Implemented admin page where it is possible to delete or deactivate shortened urls, limited maximum number of clicks to 5 - after clicks amount reaches 5, the url gets deactivated.
+Implemented admin page where it is possible to delete or deactivate shortened urls,/ limited maximum number of clicks to 5 - after clicks amount reaches 5, the url gets deactivated.
 In admin interface, pressing activate on a disabled short url with 5 clicks, changes the number of clicks back to 0.